Yangtze Memory Technologies

 Yangtze Memory Technologies Corp.
 (YMTC) is a Chinese semiconductor integrated device manufacturer specializing in flash memory (NAND) chips.
 Founded in Wuhan, China, in 2016, with government investment and a goal of reducing the country's dependence on foreign chip manufacturers, the company was formerly a subsidiary of partially state-owned enterprise Tsinghua Unigroup.

-YMTC produces enterprise solid state drives under its own brand and for resellers like Lexar or HP.
+YMTC produces enterprise solid state drives under its own brand and for resellers like Lexar, HP, Acer, Kingston, Teamgroup.
 Its consumer products are marketed under the brand ZhiTai (致态).